VaidehiRaipat/Social_homophily_evacuation_decisions/README.md

 This repo is structured for a public or semi-public release **without restricted data**.
 The paper states that the mobility data were obtained through Cuebiq/Spectus under restricted access and are therefore not publicly available.
 Only non-sensitive derived outputs, code, documentation, and optionally small metadata tables or schemas should be committed.

-Recommended public-release policy:

-- Include notebooks and reusable code
-- Include figure-generation code
-- Include small derived tables only if they are safe to share
-- Do **not** include raw device-level data
-- Do **not** include private intermediate files that can reveal restricted information
-- Do **not** include local machine paths, tokens, or credentials

 ## Repository structure